Energy estimation

 print(registry.available("energy_estimator"))

-Native QDK/Chemistry implementation using the Q# simulator.
-Supports various noise models for realistic quantum hardware simulation.
+Native QDK/Chemistry implementation of energy estimator.
+Supports various simulator backends and noise models for realistic quantum hardware simulation.

 Run parameters